benjamshu/langdev/fizonal/斤丸舌/second-derivative/README.md

-# THE LANGUAGE : SECOND DERIVATIVE
+# 斤丸舌 : SECOND DERIVATIVE

 The second level of evolution and abstraction from the initial PROTO-LANGUAGE.
 The second derivative helps to simplify THE PROTO-LANGUAGE and make it easier to write.

-## phonological changes
+## Phonological changes: ##

 Syllable stress is shifted to the first syllable of all roots.
 In addition, there are *many* consonant merges: